Skip to main content

 • Infectious Diseases

 Do you have plans to travel internationally?
-When planning for international travel, the focus often turns to exotic diseases.
-However, U.S. travelers are at significant risk for many common vaccine-preventable diseases that are not limited to developing countries.
+When making international travel plans, your focus may be on your risk of getting exotic diseases.
+However, U.S. travelers also are at significant risk for many common, vaccine-preventable diseases, and that risk isn't limited to travel to developing countries.

-Influenza is the most common vaccine-preventable disease, especially if traveling by airplane, taking a cruise or attending a mass gathering, such as the Hajj pilgrimage, News Year’s Eve celebration in New York City or the Super Bowl, reports the Journal of Travel Medicine.
+Influenza is the most common vaccine-preventable disease for travelers, primarily if they are traveling by airplane, taking a cruise or attending a mass gathering, such as the Hajj pilgrimage, the Times Square New Year's Eve celebration in New York City or the Super Bowl, reports the Journal of Travel Medicine.

-The influenza vaccine protects against complications associated with influenza, and reduces the risk of hospitalization and death, according to the Centers for Disease Control and Prevention (CDC).
-Even if you happen to acquire the respiratory illness, symptoms are less severe.
+The influenza vaccine protects against complications associated with the virus and reduces the risk of hospitalization and death, according to the Centers for Disease Control and Prevention (CDC).
+Even if you acquire this respiratory illness, symptoms are less severe if you are vaccinated.

-The influenza virus circulates year-round in tropical and subtropical regions, with seasonality in temperate countries.
-Regardless of the time of year, if you’re visiting the tropics, you should receive the influenza vaccine before your trip.
+The influenza virus circulates year-round in tropical and subtropical regions, and in certain seasons in temperate countries.
+Regardless of the time of year, if you're visiting the tropics, you should be vaccinated for influenza before your trip.

-Recent evidence presented by the Mayo Foundation for Medical Education and Research suggests that travelers immunized with the current vaccine formulation more than six months prior to their trip may consider revaccination as immunity declines.
-This may be most beneficial if traveling to areas with active circulating influenza virus or tropical regions.
-The influenza vaccine should be offered to any traveler wishing to reduce the risk of adverse events that may disrupt travel plans.
+A Mayo Clinic review of vaccines for international travel (PDF) suggests that travelers who were immunized with the current influenza vaccine formulation more than six months before their trip may consider revaccination because immunity declines.
+This may be most beneficial if your plans call for travel to areas with active circulating influenza virus or tropical regions.
+Receiving the influenza vaccine reduces the risk of an illness that could disrupt your travel plans.

 Here's what to know about influenza before you travel:

-• The CDC recommends annual vaccination to anyone 6 months and older.
+• The CDC recommends annual vaccination for anyone 6 months and older.

-• Get vaccinated at least two weeks before travel because it takes two weeks for vaccine immunity to develop.
+• Get vaccinated at least two weeks before travel because vaccine immunity typically takes that long to develop.

-• High-risk travelers, such as children, pregnant women, immunocompromised and those with HIV, and travelers with chronic underlying health conditions, should receive the vaccine before travel.
+• High-risk people, such as children, pregnant women, and those who are immunocompromised, living with HIV or have chronic underlying health conditions, should receive the vaccine before travel.

-• Travelers going to China and Southeast Asia should avoid poultry markets and farms, as doing so may decrease the risk of acquiring avian influenza.
-Current vaccines are ineffective against avian influenza.
+• It's crucial to be informed about the country you plan to visit to account for additional risks.
+For example, travelers going to China and Southeast Asia should avoid poultry markets and farms to decrease the risk of acquiring avian influenza.
+Current vaccines are ineffective against the virus.

-• Travelers may want to discuss antiviral medication with their provider as standby therapy.
+• Travelers may want to discuss antiviral medication with their healthcare team as standby therapy.

-Lori Arndt is a physician assistant in Infectious Diseases in Eau Claire, Wisconsin.
+Jessica Sheehy is a physician assistant in Infectious Diseases in Mankato, Minnesota.

 Topics in this Post